 The Faculty Co-op Coordinator and Instructor of Record are roles that are integral to the success of the co-op program.
 We welcome your participation in the process.
 If you are interested please contact Claudia Motiu, Director, Employer Outreach at firstname.lastname@example.org or 216-987-2893.
 Position descriptions and responsibilities are at the links above.

 An Internship is an experience referring to a partnership between students, institutions of higher education and employers that integrates academic study with work experience.
-Internships are of a specific and definite duration that also provides a student the opportunity to explore areas of interest.
-Internships are currently non-credit courses.
+Internships are of a specific and definite duration and provide a student the opportunity to explore areas of interest.
+Internships are currently non-credit courses and may provide students with compensation in the form of wages or salaries, stipends or scholarships.
+Students have the opportunity to build their resumes through an internship experience.

-To inquire regarding paid or unpaid internship opportunities, students should contact The Career Centers, their academic department, or visit the job board at College Central Network.
+To inquire regarding internship opportunities, please contact your Employer Relations Specialist, and post the internship on our job board at College Central Network.